Transportation for America

 Transportation for America (or T4A) is an American policy organization that supports progressive transportation and land use policy.
 The transportation program of Smart Growth America, T4A supports reforming transportation policy at the federal, state, and local levels.

 History

 During the first Trump presidency, the organization criticized the administration over proposed cuts to federal funding for public transit.
 In 2020, the organization's director Beth Osborne criticized efforts to cut transit funding amid the economic crisis that emerged in the COVID-19 pandemic.

 In 2021, T4A urged the Biden administration to allocate increased funding for public transportation.
 Alongside multiple labor unions and environmental organization, T4A urged the addition of $10 billion in public transit funding in the White House-backed reconciliation bill.

 Policy goals

 According to the organization, its policy goals include greater investments in public transportation, smart growth, and environmentalism.
-T4A has engaged with federal policymakers to push for increased funding for public transit.
+T4A has engaged with federal policymakers to push for increased funding for public transit and a Fix it First approach to infrastructure investment.